McConnell ‘OK’ with removing Confederate names from bases

 Trump has blasted the calls to rename the military bases.
 “Hopefully our great Republican Senators won’t fall for this!” he said in a tweet last week.

-A GOP-controlled Senate panel voted last week to require bases such as Ft.
-Bragg and Ft.
-Hood to be renamed within three years.
+A GOP-controlled Senate panel voted last week to require bases such as Fort Bragg and Fort Hood to be renamed within three years.
 McConnell, himself the descendant of a Confederate veteran, didn’t endorse the idea but said he wouldn’t oppose it.
 Similarly, top House Republican Kevin McCarthy of California said last week — after repeated prodding — that he doesn’t oppose the idea.

 “I can only speak for myself on this issue.
 If it’s appropriate to take another look at these names I’m OK with that,” McConnell said.
 “Whatever is ultimately decided I don’t have a problem with.”